AdaptiveCity/acp_ttn_manager/README.md

 6. `migrate_devices(dev_ids)`: Migrate a set of devices from a TTN application to the default application of the class.
 Migrate all devices if no dev_ids specified.

 See the `test.py` file for examples.

+### Working with json files
+Use `sensor_manager.sh` for reading and writing from json files.
+The following commands are supported;

+1. `./sensor_manager.sh read`: Read details of all devices and print on stdout
+2. `./sensor_manager.sh read filename.json`: Read details of all devices and write to `filename.json`
+3. `./sensor_manager.sh write filename.json`: Register any new device in `filename.json` on TTN Application.
+Notify usser if all devices are already registered.
+4. `./sensor_manager.sh delete dev_id`: Delete the device with device id `dev_id`